 Listed below are just three ideas for you to consider on your Earth Day project.

 The Rainforest Action Network reports that each year 3.5 billion to 7 billion trees are cut down.
 The Earth Day Network hopes to help rectify this by planting 7.8 billion trees by Earth Day 2020.
-This Earth Day, call a local tree organization and see if they are going to be planting trees this weekend.
-You and your loved ones can join them or you can plant a tree in your own yard.
+This Earth Day, call a local tree organization and see if they are planting trees anytime soon.
+You and your loved ones can likely join them or you can plant a tree in your own yard.

 Start or Participate in a Community Garden